cver/motion-detect-js/README.md

 This function include 2 handler

 ### rtsp_handler.js
-This file will grab single frame from RTSP stream
+This file will grab single frame from RTSP stream.
-It use FFmpeg to do
+It use FFmpeg to do.

 ### img_handler.js
-This file will receive 2 images and detect the difference It use OpenCV to do
+This file will receive 2 images and detect the difference.
+It use OpenCV to do.

 ### index.js
-This is the entry
+This is the entry.

 ## Get started
 Download [opencv.js](https://docs.opencv.org/4.5.2/opencv.js) file (I used version 4.5.2) and put it to this folder